Sources of polarization-entangled photon pairs

 We prepare photon pairs via the nonlinear optical process of spontaneous parametric downconversion (SPDC).
 The process requires us to pump a nonlinear crystal with ultraviolet light.
 Occasionally an ultraviolet photon decays into two daughter photons, obeying the rules of energy and momentum conservation.
 If the orientation of the nonlinear optical crystal is chosen appropriately, two such possible decay processes become indistinguishable and lead to quantum correlations in the polarization of the daughter photons.

 A nonlinear optical crystal pumped with ultraviolet light of a single wavelength leads to a broad spectrum of downconverted light.
 An example of such a spectrum is shown in the picture below.
-A continous range of colors from red to blue is emitted, and each color occupies a certain circle.
+A continuous range of colors from red to blue is emitted, and each color occupies a certain circle.
 This circle corresponds to a particular emission direction due to momentum conservation.
 Energy conservation ensures that there are also corresponding infrared circles for each of the visible colors.

 spdc colors

 If we pass the downconverted light through appropriate filters, we can see both of the daughter photons (called "signal" and "idler").
 In particular, we can choose to filter light that is exactly at twice the wavelength of the ultraviolet pump.
 In such cases, we are said to be choosing the degenerate downconverted wavelength.
 In the diagram below, the emission angle of the degenerate photons are shown.
 Photons of one polarization, ("signal") are emitted in only one particular set of angles.
 Photons of the other polarization, ("idler"), are emitted in another direction, corresponding to momentum conservation.
-Signal and idler photons have orthogonal polarizations.
-We do our most interesting work by collecting the light that is emitted from the intersection of the two directional rings.
-It is light from these regions that give rise to polarization-entanglement.
+Signal and idler photons have orthogonal polarizations. we do our most interesting work by collecting the light that is emitted from the intersection of the two directional rings.
+It is light from these regions that give rise to polarization-entanglement [1].

 type-II PDC configuration